Skip to main content

 Install the UTF-8 character set

 The Chef Infra Client uses the EN_US (UTF-8) character set.
-By default, the AIX base operating system does not include the EN_US (UTF-8) character set and it must be installed before installing the Chef Infra Client.
+By default, the AIX base operating system doesn’t include the EN_US (UTF-8) character set and it must be installed before installing the Chef Infra Client.
 The EN_US (UTF-8) character set may be installed from the first disc in the AIX media or may be copied from /installp/ppc/*EN_US* to a location on the logical partition (LPAR).
 This topic assumes this location to be /tmp/rte.

 Use smit to install the EN_US (UTF-8) character set.
 This ensures that any workload partitions (WPARs) also have UTF-8 applied.